Next: , Previous: , Up: Functions [Contents][Index]

 Function: fboundp symbol

-This function returns t if the symbol has an object in its function cell, nil otherwise.
+This function returns t if the symbol has a non-nil object in its function cell, nil otherwise.
 It does not check that the object is a legitimate function.

 Function: fmakunbound symbol

-This function makes symbol’s function cell void, so that a subsequent attempt to access this cell will cause a void-function error.
+This function makes symbol’s function cell nil, so that a subsequent attempt to access this cell will cause a void-function error.
 It returns symbol.
 (See also makunbound, in When a Variable is Void.)

 (defun foo (x) x)